 Now that you know how and where you’ll be using the saw, you can review the main categories of table saws to determine which one meets your objectives.
 There are three main categories: benchtop (or job site), contractor, and cabinet.

-Often called job site saws, are the smallest and lightest, and are most often used by DIYers who are making construction-type cuts, and who want portability and easy storage.
+Table top saws often called portable saws or job site saws, are the smallest and lightest, and are most often used by DIYers who are making construction-type cuts, and who want portability and easy storage.
 Most won’t overtax home electrical systems and can be operated on a portable stand or workbench.
 These saws are used by DIYers with limited working space.
 They are not as powerful as saws in other categories and can labor while cutting thick stock.
 The tables are smaller and don’t support larger stock, as well.

 If you’ve selected the category of saw you want, it’s now time to choose a specific saw.
 This all boils down to product features and personal preference.
 Here’s a run-down on the most common features to consider: